heupel/javascript-node.tmbundle/README.md

 ## Common commands and short-cuts

-Important: Change your current grammar to "JavaScript Node" (short cut: Shift+Ctrl+Alt+N)
+Important: Change your current grammar to "JavaScript Node" (short cut: Shift+Ctrl+Option+N)

 * Cmd+R - run current file with node
 * Ctrl+Option+Cmd+R - run current file with node or as a spec and get